apham024/rshell/README.md

     "#" = Everything after "#" will be a comment.

 ## Can support commands such as
-    "exit" = Will exit the entire command line and program.
+"exit" = Will exit the entire command line and program.<br />
-    "mkdir" = Creates a directory from the terminal.
+"mkdir" = Creates a directory from the terminal.<br />
-    "pwd" = Displays the pathname of the current directory.
+"pwd" = Displays the pathname of the current directory. <br />

 ## Install Instructions
     $ git clone https://github.com/apham024/rshell.git